ngina/gossip-glomers/README.md

 2. Broadcasting to all neighbors except the sender of the message: When a node receives a "broadcast" message, I asynchronously broadcast using Send(dest, responseBody) to all neighbors except the node that matches the sender, if it exists.

 #### Results:
+Update: Tests pass without duplicate values Previously, tests passed but nodes contained repeated broadcast messages, indicating that messages were being re-broadcast to neighbors.
+Introduced deduplication logic using message as the deduplication key to ensure each value is stored only once.

-Tests passed but I notice repeated values in the node state ie `node.values`.
+~~Tests passed but I notice repeated values in the node state ie `node.values`.
 This suggests messages are being sent and re-sent to neighboring nodes.
-I'm thinking some dedupe logic is needed here but yet to figure out how to fix it.
+I'm thinking some dedupe logic is needed here but yet to figure out how to fix it.~~

 **Viewing Network Requests/Responses:** Each test run will generate a svg of all the network requests sent.
 You can view this at `store/latest/messages.svg`.
 Found it very helpful to see the network requests and responses to nodes, which helped me detect bugs much easier.

 #### Next Steps:
+1. Make message_id unique: Currently the same message_id is used across different broadcasts (from different nodes), and only message is used as a deduplication key.
-1. Fix repeated node values.
+~~1.
+Fix repeated node values.~~

 ### References